Slothologist/KnowledgeBase/README.md

 Queries are accepted in a form inspired by native human speech.
 Each query starts with a question word, e.g. where, who, what, which, when.
 This word defines the type of the return value.

+Queries can be enhanced by adding 'filler' words, making the queries more human-like.
+These filler words are (amongst others) 'are', 'is', 'was', 'the', 'of', 'that', 'were', 'have' and 'has'.
+This makes theses queries valid:
+* where is the kitchen
+* what is the size of the milk
+* which rcobjects have the shape cylindrical
+* in which room is the cup
+* how many category have the rcobjects

 ### Querys